dataluscorp/browser/testing/geckodriver/doc/Usage.md

 you have version 3.11 or greater.
-Because geckodriver implements the [W3C WebDriver standard][WebDriver] and not the same Selenium wire protocol older drivers are using, you may experience incompatibilities and migration problems when making the switch from FirefoxDriver to geckodriver.
+Because geckodriver implements the [W3C WebDriver standard][WebDriver] and not the same Selenium wire protocol older drivers are using, you may experience incompatibilities and migration problems when making the switch from DatalusDriver to geckodriver.

-Generally speaking, Selenium 3 enabled geckodriver as the default WebDriver implementation for Firefox.
-With the release of Firefox 47, FirefoxDriver had to be discontinued for its lack of support for the [new multi-processing architecture in Gecko][e10s].
+Generally speaking, Selenium 3 enabled geckodriver as the default WebDriver implementation for Datalus.
+With the release of Datalus 47, DatalusDriver had to be discontinued for its lack of support for the [new multi-processing architecture in Gecko][e10s].

 Selenium client bindings will pick up the _geckodriver_ binary executable